Complete Guide to an Online Photography Degree

 While there isn't a specific programmatic accreditation agency for photography, there are agencies that award institutional accreditation for schools and distance learning institutions offering photography degrees.
 These institutions ensure quality standards are met.
 The Council for Higher Education Accreditation provides a list of accrediting agencies and accredited schools.
 Those interested in transfering credits or going on to pursue graduate studies should also pay close attention to accreditation status when researching an online photography degree.
 Read More

-Overview of Available Online Photography Degrees
+Comprehensive List of Accredited Online Schools - Photography Degrees

 Education in photography should not only involve the field itself, but also interdisciplinary classes such as business management, art history, communications and journalism, or literature.
 Photography classes are available in many settings outside of academia, but the majority of employers prefer to hire those who have earned official, formal college degrees in the subject.
 Liberal arts universities may offer education in the discipline, as do art schools that specialize exclusively in photography.

-Online photography programs are available at the certificate, associate, bachelor's, and master's degree level.
+Online photography programs are available at the associate, bachelor's, and master's degree level.
 These programs are typically fine art degrees, which teach students the skills to take compelling photos of diverse subject matter.
 Students take classes in design, composition, lighting, visual culture, and art history.
 In studio classes, students shoot photos to hone their skills in particular photographic areas.
-Associate and bachelor's degree programs offer a broader education than certificates.
+Associate and bachelor's degree programs offer a broad education.
 Alongside the requirements of their major, students must take classes in liberal arts, math, science, and other subjects to get a well-rounded education.
 Master's degrees in photography require a thesis, a lengthy creative project that requires a year or more of work.
 Some photography programs also include courses in journalism, communications, photo-editing software, and new media.